ACA Frequently Asked Questions

 Q: What gender should I choose on my marketplace application?

 You should choose male or female based on the sex listed or you think is listed on your birth certificate regardless of what pronoun you identify with.
 The reason is that health plans cover different services for women than they do men.
-Maternity care is one example.

 Q: Will I get information about the marketplace plan I am enrolled in?